9 Reasons to Ask for a BIG Raise THIS Year

 What I want to focus on is WHY you need to ask for BIG raise THIS year.
 Not a small raise and not next year- NOW.

-You need to know your upper limit with this employer.
+What is your upper limit with this employer?

 Your employer already knows exactly how much value you place on your time.